Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. The breach caused them some injury or damage.

-Thankfully, you can still receive a common law payout even if you were to blame for your accident (had contributory negligence).
+Thankfully, you could still receive a common law payout even if you were to blame for your accident (had contributory negligence).

 3. Product Liability Claim